areleu/vencopy/docs/software/dataparsers.rst

 * encryption_password: <password> - Uses the password to read in the dataset
 * split_overnight_trips: bool - Boolean to select whether to split overnight trips
 * subset_vehicle_segment: bool - Boolena to decide whether to subset for specific vehicle class
-* vehicle_segment - Specify which vehicel segment to consider
+* vehicle_segment - Specify which vehicle segment to consider

 **Config File (dev_config.yaml):**